Observing sessions and other events

 - Family £20.00

-Payment can be made at any time and lasts for one calendar year from the date of payment.
+A subscription can be paid at any time and lasts for one calendar year from the date of payment.

-The Committee is always pleased to receive suggestions from members as to potential improvements to our operations.
+The Committee is always pleased to receive suggestions from members about possible improvements to our operations.
 Members are encouraged to use the suggestion box available at each fortnightly talk or to email any Committee member - the suggestion will then be discussed at the next Committee meeting.